Skip navigation

 Wound Care

-If sutures (stitches), staples, or glue were used to close your skin, you may remove the wound dressings (bandages) and take a shower the day after surgery.
+If stitches, staples, or glue were used to close your skin, you may remove any dressings (bandages) and take a shower the day after surgery.

-If tape strips (Steri-Strips) were used to close your skin, cover the wounds with plastic wrap before showering for the first week.
-Do not try to wash the Steri-Strips off.
+If strips of tape were used to close your skin, cover the incisions with plastic wrap before showering for the first week.
+Do not try to wash the tape off.
 They will fall off in about a week.

-Do not soak in a bathtub or hot tub or go swimming until your doctor tells you it is okay (usually 1 week).
+Do not soak in a bathtub or hot tub or go swimming until your surgeon tells you it is OK (usually 1 week).

 Preventing Infections

 Keeping up to date on your immunizations will be very important.
-Ask your doctor if you should have these vaccinations:
+Ask your doctor if you should have these vaccines:

 Things you can do to help prevent infections: